8 Best Cafes and Places for Brunch in Leeds

 IF is one of my favourite cafes in Leeds!
 They offer anything from breakfast and brunch to mouthwatering cakes you won’t be able to resist trying.

 If you’re visiting IF, you must try their breakfast burrito packed with scrambled eggs, spring onions, hash browns, cheese and other indulgent ingredients.
-They also have a vegetarian alternative too!
+They also have a vegetarian alternative!

 I also love their chai latte with oat milk and delicious pancakes.
 Unfortunately, they no longer have cakes!

-Although the cafe is beautiful inside, they’ve also put tables outdoors, which gives you a great atmosphere during sunny days in Leeds.
+Although the cafe is beautiful inside, they’ve also put tables outdoors, which creates a great atmosphere on sunny days in Leeds.

 IF has other cafes in Leeds city centre and a rooftop terrace open for the summer season.